 Getting to Fort Mackinac

 Passenger ferries and airplanes take visitors to Mackinac Island.
-Three private companies operate boats to the island from St. Ignace and Mackinaw City.
+Two private companies operate boats to the island from St. Ignace and Mackinaw City.
 Air-taxi service from Pellston and St. Ignace is also available.
-Motorized vehicles are not allowed on Mackinac Island, however, personal assistive mobility devices are allowed with permission.
+Motorized vehicles are not allowed on Mackinac Island; however, personal motorized devices are allowed with permission.
 Please contact us for more details.